 Such beliefs are articulated in the oral traditions not only of Afro Venezuelans but of indigenous and mestizo peoples as well.
 Some Afro Venezuelans practice the African Diasporic religion of Venezuelan Yuyu, also known as Espiritismo.
 The faith involves possessions, drumming, healing ceremonies, and others.
 The influx of Cuban immigrants after the Cuban Revolution in 1959 has encouraged the establishment of the Afro Cuban religion Santería among Venezuelans of all cultural and socioeconomic backgrounds.
 Although this is a predominantly urban phenomenon, African influences in Venezuela continue to evolve through a dynamic and continuous migration of cultural practices and forms.

 A great diversity of drums characterizes Afro Venezuelan musical expression.
-Most are of African origin, and many bear direct resemblance to the drums of the Bantu community and West African groups.
+Most are of African origin, and many resemble the drums of the Bantu community and West African groups.
 In addition to musical, dance, and costume traditions, oral lore is essential to their expressive culture.
 Some of the best-known stories in Afro-Venezuelan oratory center around the exploits of Tío Conejo (Uncle Rabbit), who manages to outwit Tío Tigre (Uncle Tiger).
 In the twentieth century, a small body of Afro Venezuelan literature was established, including the works of novelist and folklorist Juan Pablo Sojo and the poet Manuel Rodrigues Cárdenas.
-Afro Venezuelans can be found all over the country, but the largest Afro Venezuelan population is in the state of Miranda.
+Afro Venezuelans can be found nationwide, but the largest Afro Venezuelan population is in Miranda.